The ILIFE Robot Vacuum Comparison Chart: Which One to Choose in 2018?

 If you are not ready to spend some extra dollars on these models, have a look at the ILIFE A4S on sale for about $190.
 It comes with a powerful motor and bristle brush.
 For a little bit under $200, you get a robot that will clean your floor from pet hair, performing well on thin carpets and a hardwood floor.

 The oldest and cheaper models in the family, such as the V5S Pro and V3S, are also good for homes with carpeted surfaces and their mopping option makes these models suitable for bot rugs and bare floors.
 With a price a little over $150 (for the V3S) and $200 (for the V5S Pro), the ILIFE V5S Pro and the ILIFE V3S would be good options

 Most ILIFE robots come with a 2600mAh Li-Ion battery that lasts longer than the most more expensive devices on the market.
 A high-priced product overall has 90-100 minutes of working time tops, while the cheapest ILIFE machines clean 120 minutes and more.
 It is enough to cover 120-200 square meter household in one charge.

 Unfortunately, the ILIFE is not compatible with Alexa or Google Assistant.

 How to Control ILIFE Robot Vacuum Cleaners

 As mentioned, most robots from the ILIFE family don't have an app or Wi-Fi.
 To control the machines, you use a remote controller that comes in the box or you can do it manually by pressing buttons on the device itself.
-Only the latest ILIFE A8 has an option to be controlled by an app.

 Anti-Collusion / Anti-Drop Sensors